PharmGKB/PharmCAT-tutorial/README.md

 #### 4.2.2.
 A multi-sample VCF file

 VCF files are usually comprised of multiple samples.
-As PharmCAT currently takes only a single-sample VCF, the VCF preprocessor can help prepare and split the multi-sample VCF file by samples for PharmCAT.
+As PharmCAT currently takes only a single-sample VCF, the VCF Preprocessor can help prepare and split the multi-sample VCF file by samples for PharmCAT.

 Here we have an exemplary multi-sample VCF file that has genotype data for three (3) samples, _NA18526_, _NA18565_, and _NA18861_.
 ```shell